vuejs/eslint-plugin-vue/docs/rules/enforce-style-attribute.md

 pageClass: rule-details
 sidebarDepth: 0
 title: vue/enforce-style-attribute
-description: enforce either the `scoped` or `module`  attribute in SFC top level style tags
+description: enforce or forbid the use of the `scoped` and `module` attributes on top level style tags
 ---

 # vue/enforce-style-attribute

-> enfore either the `scoped` or `module` attribute in SFC top level style tags
+> enforce or forbid the use of the `scoped` and `module` attributes on top level style tags

 - :exclamation: <badge text="This rule has not been released yet." vertical="middle" type="error"> ***This rule has not been released yet.*** </badge>